Made just for you, to fit especially you!

 For bonus points.. send a picture of yourself.
 Getting a visual of your proportions is invaluable!

 Wedding dresses are entirely custom made by default.
 You will not find a size option when you order, because there is no exact sizing.
 Such a special and expensive dress deserves to be cut and sewn to suit your specific, unique shape.

 I will be requesting from you a complete list of measurements, along with clear pictures of yourself, and I will individually pattern and construct the dress based on that set of information.
 Design proportions will be individually evaluated based on your body size and height, fora beautifully harmonious and balanced effect.

 How to figure out your size

-To choose the right size, you will need to obtain your body measurements.
+To choose the right size, or to get a custom made garment, you will need to obtain your body measurements.
 Then, locate your measurements on our chart to see which size matches them most closely.